dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-QT: a (potentially empty) list of 2 byte fields (QTx) in network order (MSB first) each specifying a DNS RR type.
-The RR types MUST be for real resource records, and MUST NOT refer to pseudo RR types such as "OPT", "IXFR", "TSIG", "*", etc.
+QT: a (potentially empty) list of 2 byte fields (QTx) in network order (MSB first) each specifying a DNS RRTYPE.
+The RRTYPEs MUST be for real resource records, and MUST NOT refer to Meta RRTYPEs such as "OPT" and those from the reserved range 128 - 255, e.g. "IXFR", "TSIG", "*", etc.

 ## Server Handling

 ### Request Parsing

-If MQType-Query is received in any inbound DNS message with an OpCode other than QUERY (0) the server MUST return a FORMERR response.
+If MQTYPE-Query is received in any inbound DNS message with an OpCode other than QUERY (0) the server MUST return a FORMERR response.

 A server that receives an MQTYPE-Response option in any inbound DNS